-How we manage your homeowners or condominium association in Middletown
+How we handle your homeowners or condominium association in Middletown

-We require that the tenant abide by all community and association covenants.
-To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To guide us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

-a good reference for rental investors in Middletown
+a handy archive for property owners in Middletown

 - Before you put a renter in your rental property in Middletown